rizaldevs/cybermod/README.md

   and interactive interactions much easier, without having to save states anywhere, by leveraging the power of async/await syntax.

-- **Effortless Inline Keyboards Creation:** Creating inline keyboards is easier than ever with pyromod's inline keyboard helper functions.
+- **Effortless Inline Keyboards Creation:** Creating inline keyboards is easier than ever with cybermod's inline keyboard helper functions.

-- **User-Friendly Pagination:** Enhance the user experience by providing easy navigation tools with the pyromod's pagination helpers.
+- **User-Friendly Pagination:** Enhance the user experience by providing easy navigation tools with the cybermod's pagination helpers.

-- **Highly Customizable:** pyromod's configuration options let you customize its behavior to meet your specific project requirements.
+- **Highly Customizable:** cybermod's configuration options let you customize its behavior to meet your specific project requirements.

 ## Examples